Answering some of the most frequently asked questions.

 What are the costs, and are there any other fees?

 Setting up an account and having your own named currency account costs nothing.
 All costs are included in the exchange rate.
 The exchange rate you are offered compared to the live interbank rate is agreed when the account is set up.
 There are no further fees, commissions or payment fees unless previously agreed when your account is set up.

 Can HampdenFX receive foreign currency on my behalf?

 Yes we can.
 We have over 70 different currency accounts which we can receive funds into.
 You can also have an account in your own name if you expect to receive several payments from third parties and would like to use your name and account details on your invoices.

 Is money safe with HampdenFX, are you regulated?

-HampdenFX’s Payment and Foreign Currency Exchange Services are provided by Ebury Partners UK Ltd and The Currency Cloud depending on the account you have with us.
-They are both authorised and regulated by the Financial Conduct Authority as an Electronic Money Institution (Reference Number 900797 and 900199 respectively) Ebury and the Currency Cloud handle all your funds, manage all compliance and anti-money laundering requirements that regulate our business.
-All funds are held in segregated bank accounts, and can therefore not be used by us, Ebury or The Currency Cloud for operating costs.
+HampdenFX’s Payment and Foreign Currency Exchange Services are provided by Ebury Partners UK Ltd. Ebury Partners UK Ltd are authorised and regulated by the Financial Conduct Authority as an Electronic Money Institution (Reference Number 900797) registered in England and Wales (registration number 7088713) and The Currency Cloud Limited is registered in England No. 06323311.
+Registered Office: Stewardship Building 1st Floor, 12 Steward Street London E1 6FQ.
+The Currency Cloud Limited is authorised by the Financial Conduct Authority under the Electronic Money Regulations 2011 for the issuing of electronic money (FRN: 900199)' Both Ebury Partners UK Ltd and The Currency cloud are the FCA regulated entities who handle all your funds, manage all compliance and anti-money laundering requirements that regulate our business.
+All funds are held in segregated bank accounts and can therefore not be used by us or either Ebury or The Currency Cloud for operating costs.

 How do I open an account?